kostajh/rebuild/README.md

 ## Usage

 Drush Rebuild relies on Drush aliases.
-Typical Drush aliases are extended by providing a path to a Git repository as well as a path to local tasks per alias to be performed when rebuilding.
+Typical Drush aliases are extended by a path to local tasks to be performed when rebuilding.
 Any additional values can be defined in a `rebuild` array in your alias.

 For example: